Learning to play the electric guitar is not easy.

 The neck is the second largest part of the guitar after the body.
 It is usually made of a long piece of wood with a truss rod inside.
 The neck is to holds the nut in place, as well as the frets, the head, the fretboard, and the tuners.
 The truss rod inside the neck is used to adjust the curvature of the neck, which affects how high above the frets the strings are.

 The nut is a tiny piece of skinny plastic or bone that has slots to hold each guitar string.
 It has to be cut to the right depth, because this makes a big difference in the sound the guitar makes, as well as its playability.
 If not correctly cut at the appropriate height, it may create a buzzing sound while playing.
+How far away the nut is from the bridge is what determines the scale length of a guitar.

 The output jack is the part where the signals of the electric components go.
 Plugging an instrument cable into your output jack sends these signals to an amplifier that can boost the guitar’s sound.
 You can also plug your electric guitar into a computer or other device using the output jack.